PrivoraCore/Privora/doc/build-unix.md

     sudo apt-get install qttools5-dev qttools5-dev-tools libxcb-xkb-dev bison

-Once these are installed, they will be found by configure and a firo-qt executable will be built by default.
+Once these are installed, they will be found by configure and a privora-qt executable will be built by default.

 Dependency Build Instructions: Fedora